Evenwyne/programming-univbasics-3-defining-methods/README.md

 greeting
 ```

-Now we've called the method at the bottom our file.
+Now we've called the method at the bottom of our file.
 Save this file and run it
 with `ruby greeting.rb`.
 You'll see:

 ```bash